bigbrozer/awesomeness/docs/lists/utilities.md

 - [Infinity for Reddit](https://github.com/Docile-Alligator/Infinity-For-Reddit) — A Reddit client on Android written in Java.
 It does not have any ads and it features clean UI and smooth browsing experience.

+## Storage

+- [stratisd](https://github.com/stratis-storage/stratisd) — Easy to use local storage management for Linux.
+Provides ZFS/Btrfs-style features by integrating Linux's devicemapper subsystem, and the XFS filesystem.

 ## Terminal

 - [Warp](https://github.com/warpdotdev/Warp) — A blazingly-fast modern Rust based GPU-accelerated terminal built to make you and your team more productive.